- Home

 You want to know the outcome of your complaint quickly.
 So, we aim to:

-- Provide a decision or outcome letter addressing your complaint within 10 working days
+• Send you a response letter addressing your complaint within ten working days

 Putting things right - what you can expect